Daniel-Liu-c0deb0t/cloudflare-2020-systems-engineering-assignment/README.md

 ### Fetching an HTML site

 It is also possible to stitch together HTML from multiple chunks of responses.
+This is necessary when the `Transfer-Encoding` is chunked.
+Each chunk starts with a number indicating the length of the chunk.
+Without this, it is difficult to know where a response ends, so this is helpful when fetching a large site.
 For example, running
 ```
 cargo run -- --url cloudflare-2020-general.c0deb0t.workers.dev
 ```
-gives the following output:
+gives the following response from my Cloudflare workers site:
 ```
 Sending 1 request(s):
 GET / HTTP/1.1